rcmaehl/WhyNotWin11/README.md

 1. This will create WhyNotWin11.exe in the same directory.

 ## License

-This program is free and open source.
-Feel free to download and modify.
-Please do not sell exact copies.
+WhyNotWin11 is free and open source software, it is using the LGPL-3.0 license.

+See LICENSE for the full license text.